maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 Similarly, the accuracy for the females reaches 0.63808.

-Overall, the accuracy is not that high for such task, and we might need to improve the approach in a next article.
+Overall, the accuracy is not that high for such a task, and we might need to improve the approach in the next article.

 ## Save models